 - Lightweight.
-Every person has their own idea of what is considered a lightweight shoe.
-On average, workout shoes weigh between 250 and 400 grams per shoe.
+On average, workout shoes weigh between 250 and 350 grams per shoe.
 It should be noted that the weight is influenced by the materials and technologies used as well as by the size and width of the model.
 Women’s versions also tend to weigh lighter than the men’s.
 In addition, the weight of minimalist workout shoes can go as low as 150 grams per shoe.

 - Low to medium drop.
 Workout shoes typically have a low or moderate heel-to-toe drop, or the height difference between the heel and the ball of the foot.
 The drop ranges from 2 to 12 mm depending on the type of activities a particular trainer caters to.

 - Firm midsole.
 The level of cushioning also varies from shoe to shoe.
 But in most cases, it is more likely to be firm than soft.
 Workout shoes can’t afford to have plenty of cushioning as they need to provide a stable base for side-to-side movements and weight training.
 But despite its firmness, the midsole of these shoes is designed to be flexible to accommodate multi-directional bending of the foot during workout sessions.

 - Grippy outsole.
 Workout shoes need to perform on a wide range of surfaces.
 Some shoes are made for indoor or studio use only while others can be worn on both indoor and outdoor surfaces.
 Depending on this factor, cross-trainers will offer different types of rubber and tread design on the outsole unit.